KUGAKU/fastapi-python-master/readme.md

 ## how to start

+1. run `python -m venv venv`
+2. run `source venv/bin/activate`
-1. run `pip install -r requirements.txt`
+3. run `pip install -r requirements.txt`
-2. run Run and Debug in VSCode
+4. run Run and Debug in VSCode

 ## how to add model